UoM-Robotics-Society/HackABot2024/mona_maze/README.md

 For extra points, each team can fill out the MONA robot survey to provide feedback on the robots to help future development.

-Winners will get prizes as well as their solution being hosted on the Ice9Robotics GitHub for people to reference in CV, LinkedIn and other mediums.
+Winners will get prizes as well as their solution will be hosted on the Ice9Robotics GitHub for people to reference in CV, LinkedIn and other mediums.

 ## Rules/Equipment:
 -	Teams can use any resources online or otherwise to help them accomplish the task.
 -	Teams are not allowed to remove the plastic battery cover.
 -	Teams are allowed to operate the robots on any table surface, on the ground away from foot traffic, or in the arena.
--	Teams are allowed to modify and add things to the MONA robots to help improve there chances given it doesn’t damage the system (this will likely not be very useful this year).
+-	Teams are allowed to modify and add things to the MONA robots to help improve their chances given it doesn’t damage the system (this will likely not be very useful this year).
--	If the system or the battery become damaged in anyway report it to a supervisor (blue shirt) and they will assist.
+-	If the system or the battery becomes damaged in any way report it to a supervisor (blue shirt) and they will assist.
 -	Teams will have access to anything in the inventory which they may use in their solution.
--	Speed is key, you must use 2 robots for the mapping purpose.
+-	Speed is key, you must use 2 robots for mapping purposes.
 -	The MONAs can not be teleoperated, all solutions must be autonomous.